J-Hoskin/CJ4-Extended/README.md

 # CJ4 Extended
 ![image](https://user-images.githubusercontent.com/48885195/93709493-dae4c480-fb81-11ea-8fbc-919519f2bc1f.png)
 ## About
-This project extends upon the features of the Citation CJ4 aircraft in Microsoft Flight Simulator 2020.
-Access to technical documentation around the systems in the CJ4 are unfortunately restricted, and as such, the features added in add-on are not perfectly accurate.
-Instead, the focus is on fleshing out the flight experience.
+This project extends upon the features of the Citation CJ4 aircraft in Microsoft Flight Simulator 2020. **This project is currently being merged with fspackages for the best CJ4 experience.
+Charting will remain here for the time being**

 **Current features**
 - Air and heat knob animation functionality (Pilot, Copilot, and Cabin Fan, Cockpit and Cabin Temperature, Climate Control)